 We are responsible for obtaining reasonable assurance that the financial statements taken as a whole are free from material misstatement, whether caused by fraud or error.
+The primary responsibility for the prevention and detection of fraud rests with those charged with governance of the Company and management.
 Owing to the inherent limitations of an audit, there is an unavoidable risk that material misstatements of the financial statements may not be detected, even though the audit is properly planned and performed in accordance with the ISAs (UK).
-Our audit approach is a risk-based approach and is explained more fully in the 'An overview of the scope of our audit' section of our audit report.
+We followed a risk-based approach and is explained more fully in the 'An overview of the scope of our audit' section of our audit report.
+This included selection of an audit team that has the relevant sector experience, understanding of the regulatory environment the Company operates in and previous experience with the Company.
+It also included discussions with the Directors and regard to specific law and regulations applicable to the Company including compliance with the relevant provisions of HMRCs regulations applicable to an Investment Trust Company.
+We remained alert to any indications of misstatements or non-compliance of regulations throughout the audit.